chrisalexander55/ecmascript-sass-webpack-starter/README.md

 > Big props go out to the maintainers at [GetHead.Info](http://gethead.info/).
 If your technical understanding of the Head element, and its siblings, is thin, I strongly encourage you visit their site to bulk-up your knowledge!

-## Other Helpers
+## Helpers

-Other stuff I've found helpful in my development journey...
+Other stuff I've found helpful...

 ### Port Management